KohLeeHuang/Coursera_getting_and_cleaning_data/CodeBook.md

 iii) The two dataframes are then merged together.
 (Note: The two dataframes each have 563 variables i.e. columns)

-    The resulting dataframe, merged_df, has 10299 observations of 563 variables.
+    The resulting dataframe has 10299 observations of 563 variables.

 ##### 2. Using Descriptive Activity Names to Name the Activities in the Dataset